yourdevkalki/arbitrum-vibekit/mcp-tools/README.md

-# Contributing new tools to the Agentkit
+# Contributing New Tools to Agentkit

-In order to submit a new contribution, you must first create an MCP server for the functionality you want to add.
-If you have already done so, please ensure it matches the example structure, and submit a PR.

-If you have not, read on.
+Before submitting a pull request for your work, please review the guidelines in CONTRIBUTIONS.md to ensure best practices are followed.

-## Creating an MCP server for your functionality
+## Creating an MCP Server for Your Functionality

-You may want to leverage tools that automatically do this, such as [FastMCP](https://github.com/punkpeye/fastmcp/).

-Alternatively, you may want to follow along this process, adapted to your specific needs.
+If you prefer an automated approach, consider using [FastMCP](https://github.com/punkpeye/fastmcp/).
+Otherwise, the steps below outline how to create custom MCP tools manually, adapting the process to your specific requirements.

 ### Step 1: Set Up Your Project

+1. Inside the `mcp-tools` directory, create a new folder for your tool.

+2. Within this folder, add a `src` directory and create an `index.ts` file for your tool definitions.
+For reference, `emberai-mcp/src/index.ts` is a template file that demonstrates the folder structure.

+3. Initialize Your Node.js Project:

 ```bash
 npm init -y
 npm install @modelcontextprotocol/sdk zod
 # Install your specific SDK
 ```

-### Step 2: Define Your Schemas
+### Step 2: Define Zod Schemas

+Zod schemas are used to validate the input parameters for each tool.
+The schemas define the types, descriptions, and required properties of the parameters.

 ```typescript
 // Define schema objects
 const myOperationSchema = {